Hawaii Boat Registration, DOBOR Renewal & Title Rules (2026)

 - Government-owned vessels

-- Vessels of foreign countries temporarily in Hawaii
+- Foreign vessels temporarily in Hawaii

 Hawaii Boat Registration Fees & Costs